relientm96/GOt-trivia/README.md

 # GOt-trivia

-Simple golang program that polls [Open Trivia Database](https://opentdb.com/) for multiple choice type trivia questions and answers.
+Simple golang program game for trivia questions and answers.

+Questions and answers taken from the [Open Trivia Database](https://opentdb.com/).

 ## Usage